 - leafy vegetables such as broccoli and cabbage amongst others.

-Insoluble fibre does not dissolve in water and has only partial or low fermentation when eaten ensuring that it passes through the gut relatively intact.
+Insoluble fibre does not dissolve in water and has only a partial or low fermentation when eaten, ensuring that it passes through the gut relatively intact.
 Although insoluble fibre does not dissolve in water it can bind with it and take up large amounts holding onto the water which adds bulk to stools and makes waste pass through the digestive tract more quickly which is good for the gut and can help to prevent constipation.

 Insoluble fibre can be found in (amongst others);